bluelight773/bluelight773.github.io/_posts/2020-09-27-numpy-stack-concatenate-pytorch-stack-cat.md

        [3,  4,  8,  9, 10]])
 ~~~

-The same could be achieved using pytorch's `cat` or using numpy's helper method, `hstack`.
-Pytorch has no `hstack` equivalent.
+The horizontal concatenation of batches can also be done using numpy's `hstack`.
+Additionally, we can use pyotorch's `cat`, which works in the same way as numpy's `concatenate`.

 ~~~python
 print(np.hstack((a_bf1, a_bf2)))
 print(torch.cat((tensor(a_bf1), tensor(a_bf2)), dim=1))